visciang/cake/README.md

 if we re-run the pipeline it will be a lot faster since it's fully cached.

-To see all the logs of the pipeline you can use the `--progress` option
+To see all the logs of the pipeline you can use the `--progress plain` option

     $ cake run --progress plain app